 On adoption the SAD and AAP will supersede a number of the UDP's remaining saved policies, and the second column of this table identifies those that are to be replaced and by which SAD or AAP policy.
 A number of the UDP policies are still relevant and where this is particularly the case in respect of the SAD and AAP they have been referred to in one or both of the two plans.
-Where UDP Policies have been referred to in one or both of the two plans.
+Where UDP Policies have been referenced in SAD or AAP policies this has been identified in the third column of the table.